 These trails have had their challenges over the years, as storms have been known to take their toll in the valley.
 There have been trees blown down, floods, and even events that have moved bridges and trail structures right off their foundations!
 It’s always good to check first to see if the trails are open and be aware that on windy days, extra attention is required.

 The trail system consists of the Old Growth Trail, which basically follows the Seymour River up to the fish hatchery, and the Spruce Loop, which branches off to tour the largest of the ancient Sitka Spruce trees, then visits the salmon rearing ponds before rejoining the Old Growth Trail again.
 I generally make the left turn at the junction and walk my bike on the Spruce Loop, as I like to visit the giants first.
-The oldest of them is nine feet wide and over five centuries old, but there are many approaching their fourth centuries.
-Each trees is heavy with epiphytic plant life, fed by the valley’s considerable rainfall.
-The biomass alone is impressive to witness!
+The oldest of them is nine feet wide and over five hundred years old, but there are many approaching their fourth centuries.
+The trees are heavy with epiphytic plant life, fed by the valley’s considerable rainfall, and the biomass alone is impressive to witness!
 Additionally, you might want to consult this study for some more detailed information on this unique forest.

 There is ideal habitat for fish rearing too, with the rearing pond and several side channels.
 Nearby, the curiously named Hurry Creek also provides excellent gravel beds for spawning, though its waters seem in no particular rush to get anywhere.

 The Old Growth Trail, as mentioned, continues following the Seymour River until you arrive at the hatchery, where the Sitka Spruce forest fades away.
 Take the time to savour every moment, because you’ll find this is a place of irrepressible charms.
 The sounds of birds with the river rushing by in the background alone will make a lasting impression.